 Biting into these keto garlic cheddar biscuits takes me right back to my teen years.
-Gathered around a family sized table at our local Red Lobster... we would be celebrating some big occasion or another.
-A birthday or a graduation most likely.
+Gathered around a family-sized table at our local Red Lobster... we would be celebrating some big occasion or another.
+A birthday or graduation most likely.

 When I created these, I was responding to a request my husband had made for some savory keto biscuits.
 These really hit the spot and are the perfect addition to your keto meal.

 I plan to make these for Easter and Thanksgiving and many times in between.

 These keto garlic cheddar biscuits brag at only 2 net carbs or 3 total carbs per serving.
 Each batch makes twelve biscuits.

 You can put extra keto biscuits in a tightly sealed container or freezer bag and store up to three months.
 But...
 I wouldn't expect them to last that long.

 For a more domed biscuit, don't smush them down before baking as I did here.
 I wanted a more evenly shaped biscuit myself.